cmastrokostas/ex3-mqtt/README.md

 ## Run
 Complete Installation and then:
-1.Open Files folder and Run Subscriber.py to see the messages from each user 2.Run Publisher-1.py -> Input a Username to distinguish first user -> Type Messages 3.Run Publisher-2.py -> Input a Username to distinguish second user -> Type Messages 4.You should be able to see something Like this ->
+1.Open Files folder and Run Subscriber.py to see the messages from each user.
+2.Run Publisher-1.py -> Input a Username to distinguish first user -> Type Messages.
+3.Run Publisher-1.py again for as many users you want-> Input a Username to distinguish each user -> Type Messages.
+4.You should be able to see something Like this ->
 ![image](https://user-images.githubusercontent.com/53084462/170348663-61e74d24-bd34-4a50-9bc9-c5112b6e79f1.png)